Companies Using Plausible

 79.04% of customers have 1-10 employees, the highest micro-business concentration among analytics tools we track.
 Combined with the 11-50 range, 90% are small businesses.
 The age distribution confirms this: 36.74% were founded in the 2020s and 36.87% in the 2010s, meaning 73.6% are companies under 15 years old.
 These are startups, indie makers, agencies, and small SaaS businesses.
 The enterprise tail is thin but real: 24 companies with 10,001+ employees appear in our data, though pricing at $9/month for 10K pageviews confirms the SMB focus.

-Sales Signal: The 79% micro-business concentration means Plausible detection signals small, technically savvy teams.
+Sales signal: The 79% micro-business concentration means Plausible detection points to small, technically savvy teams.
 These are companies with 1-10 employees, founded 2010-2020, that value simplicity and privacy.
 They're budget-conscious but willing to pay for tools that align with their values.
 Low-cost or freemium products that emphasize privacy will resonate.

 Software Development leads at 7.03%, followed by Technology/Internet (5.09%), IT Services (4.12%), and Retail (4.02%).
 The tech sector accounts for 16.24% combined, but the long tail is broad, construction, real estate, medical practices, and non-profits each contribute 1-3%.
 Design Services at 1.71% is notable: designers and creative agencies are a core Plausible audience.

 Geographically, the Netherlands leads at 21.3% (3,270 companies), the highest Dutch concentration of any analytics tool in our database.
 The US follows at 18.2%, then the UK (7.9%), France (7.1%), and Belgium (5.1%).
 European countries collectively account for over 65% of the base.
-Plausible is headquartered in the EU (Estonia and Belgium) and hosted on European-owned infrastructure, which resonates with organizations under strict data protection rules.
+Plausible is incorporated in the EU and hosts all visitor data on Hetzner servers in Germany, per its made-in-EU post.
+That resonates with organizations under strict data protection rules.

 The migration data shows Plausible as a net gainer.
 8,194 companies switched from Google Universal Analytics to Plausible, with only 1,142 moving the other direction.
 A 7.2:1 gain ratio.
 Against Google Analytics broadly, the pattern is also positive: 6,648 gained vs. 3,713 lost, a 1.8:1 ratio.
 Even against GA4, Plausible gained 2,638 and lost 2,686, essentially flat, which is remarkable for a paid product competing against a free one.